Close

 Machine Learning Researcher

-Visiting research scientist at the Stanford Research Institute (SRI International) on the competency-aware machine learning (CAML) project team.
+Visiting research scientist at the Stanford Research Institute (SRI International).
 Developed CAMeLeon, a reinforcement learning competency assessment research package.
-The first of it's kind, CAMeLeon integrates many of the most popular reinforcement learning software packages and allows developers to easily train an agent, collect data on its internal state, and then analyze said data with a suite of competency-awareness metrics developed by SRI.
-CAMeLeon was presented to the entire company and open-sourced as official SRI software release.
+CAMeLeon integrates many of the most popular reinforcement learning software packages and allows developers to easily train an agent and analyse its performance with a suite of competency-awareness metrics developed by SRI.
 See the Projects section below for more information.

 West Monroe Partners